 Historically Black Colleges and Universities

-As of September 2012, there are 101 eligible HBCUs and 14 have official FY 2009 3-year cohort default rates above regulatory thresholds.
-No HBCUs are subject to cohort default rate sanctions or the consequent loss of Title IV student financial assistance program eligibility.
+As of September 2021, 1 eligible HBCU has an official FY 2018 cohort default rate that falls below regulatory thresholds.
+For the FY 2018 official CDR cycle, only one HBCU is subject to cohort default rate sanctions or the consequent loss of Title IV student financial assistance program eligibility.

 HBCUs have deployed innovative approaches towards default management and reduction.
 Such strategies include implementation of a default management plan that engages stakeholders, identifies approaches to reducing default rates, and tracks measurable goals.
 These schools have increased borrower awareness of obligations through incorporating borrower topics at orientation sessions and providing enhanced entrance and exit counseling.
 Other best practices include borrower tracking, increased contact with delinquent borrowers, taking advantage of the cohort default rate challenge/adjustment/appeal processes, and partnering with other stakeholders to optimize default prevention, resolution, and reduction.

-HBCUs, TCCs, and Navajo Community Colleges are encouraged to continue to use an acceptable default management plan (such as found in Appendix B to 34 CFR 668 Subpart M).
+HBCUs, TCCs, and Navajo Community Colleges are encouraged to continue to use an acceptable default management plan (such as found in Appendix B to 34 CFR 668 Subpart N).

 Questions regarding the Title IV student financial assistance program eligibility status of these schools or other HBCUs should be forwarded to: